Growing Community Gardens 2014

-Growing Community Gardens is a 9-week winter training for community garden leaders, focused on building skills, sharing ideas and identifying resources for developing successful, sustainable community gardens.
+Growing Community Gardens is an 8-week winter training for community garden organizers, focused on building skills, sharing ideas and identifying resources for developing successful community gardens and school gardens.
 Community gardeners of all levels of experience are encouraged to apply.
 We strongly recommend that two (2) garden leaders from each project attend the training together, if possible.

-Upon completion of the training, participants whose projects meet site/program requirements are encouraged to become part of the Wasatch Community Gardens Network to receive ongoing support, access to resources (as available), consultation, networking opportunities, and eligibility to apply for financial (up to $5,000) and technical support for new community gardens.
+Upon completion of the training, participants whose projects meet site/program requirements are invited to join the Wasatch Community Gardens Network to receive ongoing support and access to resources (as available) for their community garden projects.

 Expectations of Participants

-Full attendance at all 9 classes is required for all participants.
-Students are expected to be involved in a new or existing community garden projects that are committed to organic practices, food production, and inclusive organizing and community engagement.
-Some optional homework assignments will be involved in the course that may include meeting with your garden group between classes.
-This is optional.
-Finally, graduates must commit to at least 30 give-back hours in a community garden in 2013 (your own or another garden in the Wasatch Community Gardens Network).
+Full attendance at all 8 classes is required for all participants.
+Students are expected to be involved in new or emerging community garden projects that are committed to organic practices, food production, and inclusive community engagement.
+Upon completion of the training, graduates are expected to commit to at least 30 give-back hours in a community garden in 2014.

 Payment is due upon acceptance into the training.

 November 15 Deadline to submit application

 November 15-30 Interviews and site visits, if necessary

 December 2 Applicants informed of decision

 January 2 Registration and payment due